Richiefinegan11/bookReview/README.md

 3. Used the CLI to install all of the frameworks and collect them inside the requirements.txt file
     * You can do this by typing "pip3 install -r requirements.txt" in yout command line interface
 4. Create a Procfile for Heroku stating that it should run app.py as a web app and use Python as the language
-5. Create your MongoDB database and collections (see interaction design above for how to set up the collections), populated it with data and connected to it by following the steps in MongoDB
+5. Create your MongoDB database and collections, populated it with data and connected to it by following the steps in MongoDB
 6. Sign up to Heroku and go to https://dashboard.heroku.com/apps and created your new app
 7. Connect to your GitHub repository via Heroku
 8. Go to settings and in Config Vars, click Reveal Config Vars :